 Getting regular trims is a universal beauty rule, no matter what hair type you have, scheduling a hair trim every few weeks (or as needed) is vital for healthy-looking hair.
 However, many of us seek clever ways to cop out of a hair trimming (or two) in order to retain length.
 Sorry girl, you need to cut it.

 With relaxed hair health, it’s important to remember that during the chemical treatment process, the bonds within the hair shaft are broken down to straighten the curly texture of the hair.
 Your hair is essentially left in a weakened state and is extremely susceptible to damage.
-This is where healthy hair care habits, like deep conditioning to strengthen, keeping hair clean and keeping your ends trimmed comes into play.
-To emphasize the importance of the latter, here are five reasons regular trims are important to your processed hair care routine.
+This is where healthy hair care habits, like keeping your ends trimmed comes into play.
+Here are five reasons regular trims are important to your processed hair care routine.

 If you have medium to long relaxed hair, you probably love wearing your hair down.
 There’s nothing like a fresh wash and set, right?
 Here’s something you probably don’t know: While your hair is swaying from side to side with a healthy looking bounce, the fabric from your clothing may be having a field day with your hair ends.
 To prevent this from happening again, opt for updo hairstyles or coat your hair with a serum to create a protective barrier from rough fabrics like wool.

 Listen up: Heat protectants are your friend.
-With chemically-treated hair, the misuse of heat styling tools can obviously do more harm than good to your hair.
+With chemically-treated hair, the misuse of heat styling tools can obviously do more harm than good to your relaxed hair health.
 Case in point: Overuse of flat irons, blowdryers, and curling irons without a protective barrier, strips the natural sebum from the hair which causes dryness, breakage, and you guessed it, split ends.
 To start fresh, nip those ends off!

 You ever wondered why you head to the salon for a trim and end up leaving with a haircut?
 Let us explain.
 It’s really nothing personal, your stylist isn’t jealous of your hair growth.
 They see what you don’t see — or, what you pretend to not see.
 You call it length, they see uneven and thin hair ends.
 The only way to get your hair back to its healthy-looking state is to cut it, evenly.